tamjid-ahsan/Housing-price-prediction/README.md

 <br>
 If I had the gift of time.

-I would like to, in no particular order:
+I would like to go through these steps, in no particular order:

 - data collecting
  - try a model with unscaled dependent variable; price and see the impact on model performance.
 That will help me better explain the data.
 But if not reporting those the the sign alone is enough.